KarolCiesluk/currency-converter-react/README.md

 It's is a little app that allows you to calculate currency conversion.

-At the moment there are four currencies available:

-- Polish zloty
-- US dollar
-- Euro
-- Norwegian crown

-You may use either your own or default exchange rates based on currency tables from [money.pl](https://www.money.pl/pieniadze/nbp/srednie/) (1/5/2021).
+You may use either your own or default exchange rates based [EU VAT Rates API](https://exchangerate.host)

 The Currency converter was made during [YouCode](https://youcode.pl/frontend-developer/) front-end developer course.